Lexical Variable Scoping with Javascript

 }

-and anotherFunction
+someFunction and anotherFunction are two

 different code blocks.
 These two different code blocks could also be